 There are two forms of geothermal energy:

 Liquid Dominated Plants

-Liquid-dominated reservoirs (LDRs) are added common by means of temperatures greater than 200 °C. These are originated near fresh volcanoes close the Pacific Ocean and in rift zones and hot spots.
+Liquid-dominated reservoirs (LDRs) are added commonly by means of temperatures greater than 200 °C. These are originated near fresh volcanoes close to the Pacific Ocean and in rift zones and hot spots.
 Flash plants are the normal method to make electricity from these sources.
-Pumps are usually not obligatory, powered in its place when the water turns to steam.
+Pumps are usually not obligatory, power is in its place when the water turns to steam.
 Most wells produce 2 to10 MW of electricity.
 Steam is parted from a liquid through cyclone separators.
-Though, the liquid is pay back to the reservoir for reheating.
+Though, the liquid is payback in the reservoir for reheating.